riyadh9292/node-js-user/README.md

-# Stibo Dx Limited Test Project
+# User Project

-This is a Node.js application built as a test project for Stibo Dx Limited.
 It includes four endpoints for creating users, retrieving a user by ID, fetching users with specific fields and delete all users.

 ## Technologies Used